CycloneDX/cyclonedx-property-taxonomy/cdx/ai-ml.md

 | `cdx:ai-ml:model:parameter:tune_methods` | Describes how the model was fine-tuned on or adapted to new data.
 This property MAY appear multiple times.
 Value SHOULD be of industry-standard keywords such as those [listed in the section below](#names-of-industry-standard-fine-tuning-methods).
 Value MAY be a single keyword or a comma separated list, like `"sft, rlhf"`. |
 | `cdx:ai-ml:model:parameter:_obscure:<NAME>` |  `<NAME>` placeholder, used to provide an arbitrary model parameter name not listed above.
 Arbitrarty value and meaning. |

-The properties MAY be used once each.
+Each property may be used once.

 ### Names of industry-standard fine-tuning methods